AartiCouture/INFCoin-Project-/README.md

 For our project, we created an ERC20 coin called INFCoin.
 We also created an INFCrowdSale to allow users to purchase tokens.
 INFCoin, or Inflation Coin, uses the percent change in CPI to adjust the amount of the holder's tokens.
 The tokens are added or subtracted monthly, depending on if inflation increases or decreases.

 For INFCoin, we created an ERC20 coin that includes a check inflation function.
-The check inflation function checks for the percent change in inflation and then loops though an array of the current token holders, to add or subtract the tokens based on the inflation rate to each token holder’s balance.
+The check inflation function checks for the percent change in inflation and then loops though an array of the current token holders, to add or subtract the tokens based on the inflation rate, to each token holder’s balance.
 This coin is a hedge against inflation.

 Our coin is currently a proof of concept, as we still need to add an oracle to check inflation programmatically instead of manually.

 To demonstrate:

 First, we deployed the INFCoin sale.
+INFCoin sale inherited from crowdsale.
+The CrowdSale contract uses the interface of ERC20 to sell the token, and for our token unique requirement of storing every owner address in an array, we had to modify the ERC20 interface to implement a function for adding to that array.

 <img width="1429" alt="INFCoin Deployer" src="https://user-images.githubusercontent.com/87285522/149602309-bd6daffd-556d-4e04-891a-e51aadb78f01.png">